 Glucosamine and chondroitin are substances found naturally in the body.
 Glucosamine stimulates the formation and repair of cartilage.
-Chondroitin sulfate prevents other enzymes from breaking down the building blocks of joint cartilage.
-While these two supplements are commonly used to treat osteoarthritis, the research has not shown that glucosamine and/or chondroitin are helpful for most people.
+Chondroitin sulfate prevents certain enzymes from breaking down joint cartilage.
+Though the function of these substances in the body is clear, their benefits as a supplement is not clear and may not be helpful for most people.
 If you are interested in taking these supplements, talk with you doctor first.
-Your doctor will help you decide if they are right for you and what your proper dosage is.
+Supplements may interact with other medications.

 With TENS, a doctor or a physical therapist places electrode patches on your skin, connecting you to a small machine.
 This machine sends painless electrical signals through the skin to the nerves.
 In people with knee osteoarthritis, TENS may decrease pain and improve function.

-Cold can help decrease inflammation in an affected joint, relieving pain, and improving stiffness and movement.
-Apply an ice pack for 20-30 minutes at a time, several times each day.
-Cold packs after exercise can be very helpful.
+Cold can help decrease inflammation in an affected joint.
+An ice pack can be applied for 20-30 minutes at a time, several times each day with a towel between the ice pack and your skin.